leric2/GROMORA-harmo/documentation/calibration_routine.md

 # Calibration routine

 ## Objective and role of this function
-Calibrate the observation from the instruments
+Calibrate the observations from the instruments against the hot and cold load on a given "calibration time".

 ### Calls from